m4ddok87/Damn-Simple-ComfyUI-Manager/README.md

 <a href="https://www.buymeacoffee.com/maddok" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-violet.png" alt="Buy Me a Coffee" style="height: 60px !important;width: 217px !important;" ></a>

-If you think it's appropriate, if you liked my idea, if it was useful to you, buy me a gelato!
+If you think it's appropriate, if you liked my idea, if it was useful to you, buy me a coffee!
+Thanks!

 ## Main Features